froeschel/azure-notes/notes.md

 * Use gen1 VMs unless you have specific requirements.
 * When creating a VM it needs a name, location, group, vnet, subnet, nsg.
 * 1 VM is made of `Machine`,`Network Interface`, `Data Disk`, `Public IP`, `NSG`, `VNET`, `Data Disk`.
+* A group of identical VMs can be created by using scale sets.
 * VMs of generation 1 support disk encryption.
 Generation 2 has no support for disk encryption.
 Fixed disk is required.
 * Update-AzVM: Updating the state of a VM.
 E.g. with a an IdentityId [Update-AzVM - IdentityId].
 This sets the number of identities.
 * `az vm identity assign` to assign an identity that has been created with `az identity create`